greenstick/bootstrapping-package-management-on-exacloud/README.md

 brew search science
 ```

-Hope this has been helpful!
-If you run into any issues or have questions, please create an [Issue](https://github.com/greenstick/bootstrapping-package-management-on-exacloud/issues/new) and I'll try and address them promptly – the aim is to make this guide as straightforwad and easy as possible.
+Hope this has been helpful,
 Cheers!